farirpgs/fari-app/docs/success-with-style.md

 # Which Fate System Should I Use

-<page-meta author="RPDeshaies" description="A clear answer on one of the most popular question about the Fate RPG"></page-meta>
+<page-meta author="René-Pier Deshaies-Gélinas" description="A clear answer on one of the most popular question about the Fate RPG"></page-meta>

 The Fate System comes in different colors and it might be hard at first to understand which version to pick and start using.
 Let's try to demystify all of that.